luungoc2005/react-django-boilerplate/README.md

 This is a boilerplate for a project I'm working on Includes
-- Backend Django + SQLite
+- Backend Django + MySQL
 - Frontend React + Material UI + Toast (for responsive pages) + Normalizr (bits of HTML5 boilerplate) + Webpack

 ### Installation